Dimensional Rift

 Note that costs denoted by this symbol are the cost for summoning each card; each effect can require its own activation costs specified in the effect text.

-See the section "Costs" below for more details on how costs work.
+See the section "Costs" below for more details on how costs are paid.

 Action